-Figure 4: Accuracy of the learned model.
+Fig. 5.
+Accuracy of the learned model.
 Mean Squared Error (MSE) is computed by taking the squared difference between predicted and true depth maps (at the pixel level) for 1000 experiments.
 (A.) Filtering for 100 time steps starting from the stationary distribution.
 The graph shows the mean squared error in the prediction of the next observation given that we take a specified action.
-The HSE-PSR model increases its prediction accuracy over time, and, once it is accurately tracking the system, is able to substantially outperform kernel regression which does not model dynamics.
+The HSE-PSR model decreases its prediction error over time, and, once it is accurately tracking the system, is able to substantially outperform kernel regression which does not model dynamics.
 (B.) Predicting forward 100 time steps.
 After filtering, we used the learned model to predict 100 time steps into the future using only actions (no observations).
 The graph shows the mean squared error of these predictions.
-Prediction accuracy decreases over time until the prediction is close to kernel regression.
-This shows that long rang predictions are no worse than kernel regression and short term predictions are much more accurate.(C.) We compare the accuracy of several models on the task of predicting the next observation.
-Mean Squared Error (MSE) computed by taking the squared difference between predicted and true depth maps (at the pixel level) for 1000 experiments.
+Prediction error increases over time until the prediction accuracy is close to the accuracy of kernel regression.
+This shows that long rang predictions are no worse than kernel regression and short term predictions are much more accurate.
+(C.) Example of filtering: The distribution of observations becomes more concentrated as the robot begins to accurately track its state.
+(D.) Example of long-range predictions: The distribution of observations becomes more uniform as the robot's uncertainty increases over time.